BUEC500C1/news-analyzer-whunt1965/file_uploader/README.md

 # file_uploader
-The file uploader module provides an API to securely upload a file into the database, access the file (or its components), modify the file (or its components), and delete the file (or its components)
+The file uploader module provides an API to securely upload a file into the database, access the file (or its components), modify the file (or its components), and delete the file

+A link to a video demonstrating the uploader in action can be found [here]()

 ## User Stories
 - **End User (journalists):**